novicecoder205/Restaurant-Orders-SQL-analysis/README.md

 ***Part 2: Exploring the Orders Table.***

-.
-View the order_details table.
-What is the date range of the table?
+Question 1: Access order_details table and find the date range of the table?

-.
-How many orders were made within this date range?
-How many items were ordered within this date range?
+Question 2: Find how many orders were made within this date range?

+Question 3: How many items were ordered within this date range?

-.
-Which orders had the most number of items?
+Question 4: Which orders had the most number of items?

-.
-How many orders had more than 12 items?
+Question 5: How many orders had more than 12 items?

 ***Part 3: Analyze Customer Behaviors.***